-Pursuant to this authority, in 2008, the USACOE prepared a report wherein they developed a scope of work and cost estimate for the sixteen (16) projects identified by the city of Rochester that fall under the Port Redevelopment Plan.
-Each project has a path forward identified by the USACOE that could be pursued at the discretion of the city.
-Project prioritization remains at the discretion of the city of Rochester.
+Pursuant to this authority, in 2008, the USACOE prepared a report wherein they developed a scope of work and cost estimate for the sixteen several projects identified by the City of Rochester.
+Each project has a path forward identified by the USACOE that could be pursued at the discretion of the City.
+Project prioritization remains at the City's discretion.
 Outlined are the ways in which the USACOE could provide support to redeveloping the harbor and the specific authorities under which this work could be completed.
 This report still serves as a resource document for project planning and implementation.